 Two years later I published a slightly more muted and melancholy book, "Come the Sweet By and By."
 It would be twenty-five years until I wrote another book of poetry, "The Mystery of Meteors," which was published by Sarabande Books in 2001; in 2005, Sarabande published my fourth poetry collection, "Our Post-Soviet History Unfolds, which was followed inl 2010 by another collection, "The Sensual World Re-Emerges."
 That was followed by my most recent collection of poetry, "Strange Life," published by Mayapple Press.

 In the past decade, I've mostly concentrated on fiction, publishing several novels: "Janet Planet," "Radiomen," and "The Stargazer's Embassy."
-My next novel, "Satellite Street," will be published in 2019 by The Permanet Press.
+My most recent novel, "Satellite Street," was published in 2019 by The Permanet Press.
 The books have featured cults, dogs, aliens, people who talk to the dead, and a Hello Kitty phone app that communicates with other worlds.
 What's not to love?

 Hope you enjoy my work.
 Here's my e-mail address, so if you want to comment on anything I've written or ask a question, feel free to get in touch: firstname.lastname@example.org.